jimhuaang/qsfs/README.md

 ## Support

 If you notice any issue, please open an [issue][issue link] on GitHub.
 Please search the existing issues and see if others are also experiencing the issue before opening a new issue.
 Please include the version of qsfs, Compiler version, CMake version, and OS you’re using.
-Please also include repro case when appropriate.

-If you have any questions, suggestions or feedback, feel free to send an email to <jimhuang@yunify.com>.

 ## License